Introduction to Transformers: an NLP Perspective: Improved Architectures

 We use the notations $\mathbf{z}(l)$ and $f(\mathbf{z}(\cdot,l))$ to emphasize that $\mathbf{z}(\cdot)$ and $f(\cdot)$ are functions of $l$.
 Here we assume that $l$ is a discrete variable.
 If we relax $l$ to a continuous variable and $\mathbf{z}(l)$ to a continuous function of $l$, then we can express Eq. (\ref{eq:pre-norm-ode-form-t}) as

 This can be further written as

 Taking the limit $\triangle l \rightarrow 0$, we have an ODE

-We say that a pre-norm Transformer sub-layer (i.e., Eqs. (\ref{eq:pre-norm-ode-form-t}) and (\ref{eq:pre-norm-ode-form})) is an Euler discretization of solutions to the above ODE.
+We can therefore say that a pre-norm Transformer sub-layer (i.e., Eqs. (\ref{eq:pre-norm-ode-form-t}) and (\ref{eq:pre-norm-ode-form})) is an Euler discretization of the above ODE.
 This is an interesting result!
-A sub-layer is actually a solver of the ODE.
+A sub-layer essentially serves as an ODE solver.

-Eqs. (\ref{eq:pre-norm-ode-form-t}) and (\ref{eq:pre-norm-ode-form}) are standard forms of the \textbf{Euler method}.
-It computes a new estimation of the solution by moving from an old estimation one step forward along $l$.
-In general, two dimensions can be considered in design of numerical methods for ODEs.
+Eqs. (\ref{eq:pre-norm-ode-form-t}) and (\ref{eq:pre-norm-ode-form}) represent standard forms of the \textbf{Euler method}.
+This method computes a new estimate of the solution by moving one step forward along $l$ from the previous estimation.
+In general, two aspects can be considered in the design of numerical methods for ODEs.

 \begin{itemize} \item \textbf{Linear Multi-step Methods}.
-A linear multi-step method computes the current estimation of the solutions by taking the estimations and derivative information from multiple previous steps.
+A linear multi-step method computes the current estimate of the solution by taking the estimations and derivative information from multiple previous steps.
 A general formulation of $p$-step methods can be expressed as

-where $h$ is the size of the step we move each time\footnote{Let $\{t_0,...,t_i\}$ denote the values of the variable $l$ at steps $\{0,...,i\}$.
+where $h$ is the size of the step we move each time\footnote{Let $\{t_0,\cdots,t_i\}$ denote the values of the variable $l$ at steps $\{0,\cdots,i\}$.
 In linear multi-step methods, it is assumed that $t_i=t_0+ih$.}, that is, $\triangle l$ in Eqs. (\ref{eq:pre-norm-ode-form-delta-f}) and (\ref{eq:pre-norm-ode-form-delta-f-2}). $\{a_i\}$ and $\{b_i\}$ are coefficients of the solution points and derivatives in the linear combination.
 Given this definition, we can think of the Euler method as a single-step, low-order method of solving ODEs\footnote{In numerical analysis, the \textbf{local truncation error} of a method of solving ODEs at a step is defined to be the difference between the approximated solution computed by the method and the true solution.
 The method is called order $p$ if it has a local truncation error $O(h^{p+1})$.}.